Gassandrid/crdg.xyz/content/Components/Alien Technology/Pointer.md

 > | **Usage** | On activation, will orient itself to the mouse of the player that activated it. |
 > | **Date Added** | November 28th, 2024 |

 The **Pointer** is a miscellaneous-type [[content/Components/Alien Technology/index|Alien Technology]] added on November 28th, 2024.
 It acts like a mouse pointer, facing the direction of the mouse of the player who activated it.
-However, going far away from it with automatically disable it.
+However, going far away from it will automatically disable it.

 ## Usage